 Not to be outdone as a container gateway port, the Prince Rupert Port Authority’s completion of the Fairview Terminal Phase 2 project will see them move to a higher weight class in 2017.
 The Phase II North container terminal expansion project, launched in the first quarter of 2015, was, by December 12, 2016, more than 75 percent complete and is on schedule to increase annual capacity at Prince Rupert’s container terminal to over 1.35 million TEUs by the third quarter of 2017.

-At least three promoters are looking to become a gateway port and get into the marine container terminal fight game in Canada.
+At least three promoters are looking to become a supply chain gateway port and get into the marine container terminal fight game in Canada.
 These groups propose building new greenfield terminals to attract the 19,000+ TEU mega ships.
 The promoters must do significantly more than announce their intentions to be placed on the container fight card line-up even to be considered dangerous opponents.
 However, in a period of shipping line consolidation and new alliance structures, the presence of global container terminal operators active in the Canadian market should not be underestimated.
 If the presence of contenders in the market helps spur innovation and infrastructure investment, amongst existing titleholders, shippers will indeed say the main prize fight, and the undercard was worth watching in 2017.
 Viewers are encouraged to read James Frost and Darryl Anderson’s full article in the February 2017 issue of BC Shipping News for more in-depth analysis or more ports.